Most of 5G is Fiction, until the technology reaches the Slope of Enlightenment. See Hype Cycle

 While 1G provided us with mobile telephony, 2G expanded on that and addressed some of its predecessor’s shortcomings.
 3G and 4G did the same with mobile data.

-Yes, deployment still seems a long way away and yes, sizeable challenges remain such as infrastructure demands and spectrum capacity.
+Deployment of 5G seems a long way away with sizeable challenges remain such as infrastructure demands and spectrum capacity.
 However, with existing mobile technologies likely unable to meet market demands beyond 2020, 5G is inevitable and its impact will unarguably be transformational, for businesses and consumers across the globe.

 MmWave has worse range and worse penetration compared to LTE.